Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 In .NET Core, the most obvious way to implement this would be to use HttpClientFactory to define an `HttpClient` with BaseUri and authorization pre-configured for placing the calls to the distributed circuit-breaker functions.

 The `GetCircuitState` and `GetBreakerState` endpoints are provided for information and are not required to be used to operate the circuit-breaker.

+_Note: Azure Durable Functions also exposes an [HTTPS api for entities](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-http-api#signal-entity), which could equivalently be used for_ **some** _of the above functions.
+It exposes APIs for signalling and querying entities, but does not expose a direct API for calling operations on entities and getting a response - which IsExecutionPermitted requires.
+We have therefore exposed all circuit-breaker functions on a custom API for consistency._

 ### Demo: Consuming as a distributed circuit-breaker over http